 Or-well-structured elementary Boolean loops (Remark)

-1) Every or-transition of a logical alternative EL belongs to a pair ( tbf, tmj ) consisting of a branch/fork transition tbf and a merge/join transition tmj.
+1) Every or-transition of a logical alternative EL belongs to a pair ( tbf, tmj ) with a branch/fork transition tbf and a merge/join transition tmj.
 Setting pi := *tbf and pt := tmj* this pair has the following properties:

 i) Both transitions tbf and tmj belong to the same loop component.